latticexyz/mud/.changeset/rich-deers-doubt.md

 "@latticexyz/store-sync": major
 ---

 Added `dynamicFieldIndex` to the `Store_SpliceDynamicData` event.
-This enables indexers to store records as a blob per field without a schema lookup.
+This enables indexers to store dynamic data as a blob per dynamic field without a schema lookup.